Ir directamente al contenido

 8. Combine with a PIR sensor for reliability — Use both an RCWL-0516 and an HC-SR501 together, requiring both to trigger, to virtually eliminate false alarms.

-Buy the RCWL-0516 Microwave Doppler Radar Sensor Module →
+Buy the RCWL-0516 Microwave Doppler Radar Motion Sensor at Envistia Mall →

 📚 Resources & Downloads